doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 **`.setEncryptionRequired()`**

-<b>It seems there has actually been a regression from the improvements made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal when using `.setEncryptionRequired()`.</b> ε(´סּ︵סּ`)з
+<b>It seems there has actually been a regression from the improvements made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal when using `.setEncryptionRequired()`.</b> ε(´סּ︵סּ\`)

 | to ↓        from > | NONE | PIN | PASS | PATTERN |
 |--------------------|------|-----|------|---------|